Ancient Greece

 The Ancient Greek Kouros and Kore

-Classical Greek statues depicting male and female bodies are iconic, legendary and set the standards for numerous artists and art movements to come.
-Preceding the Classical Era, was the Archaic (7th-5th c.
-BCE) during which statues of young men (Kouros) and women (Kore) were created, and are seen as the first foray of Greek artists into exploring the human form in stone.
+Classical Greek statues depicting male and female bodies are iconic and legendary: they set the standards for numerous artists and art movements to come.
+Preceding the Classical Era was the Archaic (7th-5th c.
+BCE) during which numerous statues of young men (Kouros) and women (Kore) were created.
+They are seen as the first foray of Greek artists into exploring the human form in stone.

-The statues of men and women are quite different from the lifelike, naturalistic forms we are familiar with, but the depictions during this time are an important window into the development of Greek art and history.
+The statues of men and women are quite different from the lifelike, naturalistic forms we are familiar with.
+Still, the depictions during this time are an important window into the development of Greek art and history.

 Archaic Greek statues depicting youths are referred to with modern designated terms: Kouros (Kouroi plural) for the unbearded male youths and Kore (Korai plural) for young maidens.
-Made of marble or limestone, the statues tend to be life size.
-Freestanding, forward facing, these figures are youthful, but much more stiff, controlled and unexpressive compared to later Greek sculpture.
+Made of marble or limestone, the statues tend to be life-size.
+Freestanding and forward facing, these figures are youthful, but much more stiff, controlled, and unexpressive compared to later Greek sculpture.
 Idealization was a common theme in Greek art, and we see it starts early in its formation.
-These ideal males are nude, youthful and athletic.
+These ideal males are nude, youthful, and athletic.
 The women are clothed, modest and self-contained.
 Both sexes are portrayed with the archaic smile – not as a means of emotion, but as a signifier of their transcendence of emotion and rising above the normality of daily life.

 Ancient Greek Kouros and Kore

 One of the earliest examples is the Sounion Kouros.
 It was created as a temple votive around 600 BCE and found in 1906 at the Sanctuary of Poseidon in Sounion, near Athens.
 This one is especially huge – standing at 305 cm (10 ft), made of marble from Naxos.
 Early as this is, it exhibits all the classic characteristics of a Kouros.
-The boxy shape, stiff stance with one leg forward, long braided hair and slight contours indicating a mouth in peak physical condition.
-Unlike later Greek sculptures, which emote and exhibit a great deal of movement, these are contained and still.
+The boxy shape, stiff stance with one leg forward, long braided hair, and slight contours indicate a mouth in peak physical condition.
+Unlike later Greek sculptures, which emote and exhibit much movement, these are contained and still.

 Ancient Greek Kouros and Kore